R vs SAS CMH

 2 3x2x3 X = TRTP, Y = SEX, K = AGEGR1 General Association TRTP and AGEGR1 each have 3 levels, SEX has 2 levels, overall the the groups were rather balanced

-3 2x2x3 X = TRTP, Y = SEX, K = RACE General Association Gives back NaN in R because RACE is very imbalanced
+3 3x2x3 X = TRTP, Y = SEX, K = RACE General Association One stratum of RACE has only n=1

-6 2x5x2 X = TRTP, Y = AVAL, K = SEX Row Means Compare Row Means results for R and SAS because Y is ordinal
+6 2x5x2 X = TRTP, Y = AVAL, K = SEX Row Means Compare Row Means results because Y is ordinal

-9 3x5x17 X = TRTP, Y = AVAL, K = SITEID Row Means SITEID has many strata and provokes sparse groups, AVAL is ordinal, therefore row means statistic applies here, R threw an error
+9 3x5x17 X = TRTP, Y = AVAL, K = SITEID Row Means SITEID has many strata and provokes sparse groups; AVAL is ordinal, therefore row means statistic applies here

-10 5x3x3 X = AVAL, Y = AGEGR1, K = TRTP Correlation X and Y are ordinal variables and therefore the correlation statistics has to be taken here
+10 5x3x3 X = AVAL, Y = AGEGR1N, K = TRTP Correlation X and Y are ordinal variables and therefore the correlation statistics can be used

 Results